sunil-reddy-2003/devops/git-github-cheatsheet.md

 > Can merge multiple commits by stashing.

+Opens an interactive rebase, letting you rewrite commit history using the pick/squash technique:
 ```bash
 git rebase -i <commit_id>
 ```
-Opens an interactive rebase, letting you rewrite commit history using the **pick/squash** technique — pick keeps a commit as-is, squash folds it into the commit before it.
+- **pick** keeps a commit as-is
+- **squash** folds it into the commit before it, combining multiple commits into one

 ```
 Before: